DustVoice/DustArch/DustArch.typ

 ```

 #WARNING[
-  Using `> pacman -Sy` should be sufficient, in order to be able to search for packages from within the `archiso`, without upgrading the system, but might break your system, if you use this command on an existing installation!
+  Using #cmd("> pacman -Sy") should be sufficient, in order to be able to search for packages from within the `archiso`, without upgrading the system, but might break your system, if you use this command on an existing installation!

-  To be on the safe side, it is advised to always use `> pacman -Syu` instead!
+  To be on the safe side, it is advised to always use #cmd("> pacman -Syu") instead!

   `pacstrap` uses the latest packages anyways.
 ]

 === Official repositories

 After doing that, we can now install any software from the official repositories by issuing

 ```fish